blocky/archive/README.md

 md5sum ./source.tar.gz | awk '{print $1}'
 ```

-If you got `1340160b17e179b9add047aebef13a39`, then the tool is working as
+If you got `737ba8540fcee07cce2bb06cb132f39c`, then the tool is working as
 expected.

 Third, you can run the archive tool via docker.
 This is useful if you are on a
-Mac (or someother system without the gnu version of tar).
+Mac (or another system without the gnu tar).
 Build the image and
 tag it with a useful name

 ```bash